-I like to get my least favorite tasks done early in the day.
-Whether it’s a weekday or the weekend, I tend to work at a fast pace to get the “need to do” chores checked off my list first, leaving me with more time to work on tasks that I am passionate about.
+I prefer to get my least favorite tasks done early in the day.
+Whether it’s a weekday or the weekend, I work at a fast pace to get the obligatory chores checked off my list first, so I have more time to work on tasks that I am passionate about.

-As an early riser (4:30 AM on most days), I begin my morning with a cup of coffee, a series of readings, journaling, and a quick mapping out of my day.
-But before jumping on the treadmill (so that no matter what happens as the crazy day progresses, I know I’ve at least gotten 60 minutes of physical activity in), I like to tackle a few chores: unloading the dishwasher, making the bed, folding laundry, vacuuming, taking out the trash — you get the picture.
-Those less-than-glamorous-but-need-to-get-done tasks.
+As an early riser (4:30 a.m. on most days), I begin my morning with a cup of coffee, a series of readings, journaling, and a quick mapping out of my day (my morning ritual).
+But before I jump on the treadmill (to make sure I work in at least 60 minutes of physical activity before the crazy day derails me), I like to tackle a few chores: unload the dishwasher, make the bed, fold laundry, vacuum, take out the trash — you get the picture.

 I know there are differing philosophies on this.
-Many people have suggested that it’s better to tackle our most challenging tasks first.
-But let’s be honest, who am I going to call at 4 AM?
-Some tasks are just better suited for the start of the business day.
+Some have suggested that it’s better to tackle our most challenging tasks first.
+But let’s be honest, who am I going to call at 4 a.m.?
+Some tasks are just better suited for the start of the normal business day.

 And as I consider what refills my cup, those activities that I purposely include in my self-care practice, I realized that ticking these little nagging chores off my list also clears my head.
-My creative mind is then free to jump into a project without periodically being reminded that I have a growing list of “things” to do.
+It allows my creative mind to jump into a project without the nagging feeling that I have chores to do.

-Plus, knowing that I’ve accomplished a handful of tasks before 8 AM rolls around certainly doesn’t hurt.
-It provides a sort of mood boost that helps me build momentum for accomplishing other goals as well.
+Plus, knowing that I’ve accomplished a handful of tasks before 8 a.m. rolls around certainly doesn’t hurt.
+It gives me a mood boost that helps builds momentum and excitement for accomplishing other goals.

 When is your optimal time for completing tasks that you don’t particularly love?